 Poverty in Perspective

-This is the first time anyone has attempted to systematically break down the in-poverty population into different groups.
-The results not only challenge established preconceptions about life below the poverty line, but they also have important implications for how we tackle poverty.
+The findings – and the model we have used to generate them – are entirely new.
+This is the first time anyone has attempted to systematically break down the in-poverty population into different groups and the insights of this analysis touch upon a range of policy areas – from wage distribution to housing.
+The report challenges established preconceptions about life in poverty, but also has vitally important implications for how we tackle it.